Meyyappan-T/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Initialize the shift register to a known state (e.g., all zeros).

+2.Input a bit serially into the shift register.

+3.Shift the contents of the register one position to the right (or left).

+4.Output the shifted bit from the last stage of the register.

+5.Repeat steps 2-4 for each bit you want to input and shift.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:Meyyappan T
+Developed by: Meyyappan T

-RegisterNumber:212223240086 */
+RegisterNumber: 212223240086
 ```
-module EXP10(clk, sin, q);
+module EX_10(clk, sin, q);
 input clk;
 input sin;
 output [3:0] q;